sarahkona47/sarahkona47.github.io/README.md

 Users are able to play the game at this link: https://sarahkona47.github.io./

 ### Rules
-The rules of the game are simple.
+Our crash simulator the idea of betting chickens instead of money.

-- Bet your  and watch it multiply!
+- Bet your chickens and watch it multiply!
 - Cash out before the multiplier crashes; if not you will lose your bet!

+You will be given 3 chickens to start, your goal is to win by reaching 100 chickens in your chicken coop.
+The game will end if you lose all of your chickens.

 ### Features

-Users may also utilize the previous crash history trends and the rage button to release some stress when things aren't going the way you expected!
+#### Chicken Coop
+#### History Trends
+Use this history trends tab to look at the previous crash points.
+The trend is red if the crash point is below 2.00 and green if it is above 2.00
+#### Rage Button
+Press this button on the right bottom of your screen to release your rage when the bets are going your way!

 ## Technologies
 Gambling Simulator by Purple Rice uses three main programming languages: